 Yet more great dives with the IDive dive team (they're also on Facebook) on both islands.
 The standard of service just keeps getting better.
 This time, I wasn't even allowed to walk back to my place on the boat after the dive – the boat crew insisted I sit down on the bench next to the ladder so that they could take my tank off and allow me to walk back to my crate unburdened.
 Once or twice they even pulled my weight belt off me as well.

 There was plenty of evidence of the 2016 coral bleaching event, with scattered bleached white patches to be seen on every dive, though fortunately the great majority of the coral has survived.
 It was also plain that every reef we visited is suffering from the COTS plague, though not as badly as at Athuruga.
-On a couple of dives we were accompanied by one of the watersports staff wielding a vinegar gun.
+On a couple of dives we were accompanied by one of the watersports staff wielding a gun to inject ordinary vinegar into the COTS, which apparently kills them without harming the rest of the reef.

 Where the reefs are unaffected by bleaching or COTS, the hard and soft corals are still colourful and healthy, and a pleasure to view.